FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 - Summary of monthly vulnerability scan results

-- Discussion of past due POA\&Ms and any new POA\&Ms that are dependent on a downstream vendor (i.e., Vendor Dependencies)
+- Discussion of past due POA&Ms and any new POA&Ms that are dependent on a downstream vendor (i.e., Vendor Dependencies)

 - Open Deviations Requests (DRs) pending approval (Operational Requirements, Risk Adjustments, False Positives)